oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

     client_id=s6BhdRkqt3&native_callback_uri=
     https://client.example.com/cb

-as-1.com receives a request_uri from the PAR endpoint, which it includes in its response to client, in the *federation_body* attribute:
+as-1.com receives a request_uri from as-2.com's PAR endpoint, which it includes in its response to client, in the *federation_body* attribute:

     HTTP/1.1 400 Bad Request